epimorphics/rdf-mapper/doc/doc.md

 ### Simple auto-declare template

-Examples like the above require the template developer to choose the URI pattern for generated resources and to know about namespaces for vocabularlies to use.
+Examples like the above require the template developer to choose the URI pattern for generated resources and to know about namespaces for vocabularies to use.

 To make it possible to create an initial mapping with a mininum of effort the `--auto-declare` option adds the facility to use default URI patterns and declare classes and properties for the data on the fly.

-The make this possible a minimal requirement is that the template should declare a short name for the dataset to be process.
+The make this possible a minimal requirement is that the template should declare a short name for the dataset to be processed.

 A minimum template example is: